 Nowadays, after its popularity has grown all over the world, matcha is widely used in a variety of food and drink recipes.
 Its multiple uses have given rise of the culinary matcha grade.

 Thus, most sources recognize the existence of two wide categories of matcha – “ceremonial” and “culinary” grade.
 Each of them also offers different varieties and quality.
-A lot of sellers also offer a third in between category – called “premium” or “select”.
+A lot of sellers also offer a third in between category – called “premium” or “select” so it might be confusing to the regular customer which grade offers better quality.

 Ceremonial vs Culinary Matcha